poingstudios/godot-admob-android/README.md

 - Unified Native (Native Ads)

 Is high recommended that when you use AdMob, please include it as AutoLoad and Singleton

+Download example project to see how the Plugin works!